 - a distancing from intimate relationships

-- that we need more support than we are getting
+- that we need more support and understanding than we are getting

 Now might be a good time to reach out.
-My hope is that you not stay silent and instead place importance on the quality of your own mental health.
-I provide a safe, non-judgemental, and supportive therapeutic space where we can replenish self-compassion and affirm the importance of focusing on what matters the most.
+My hope is that you do not stay silent and instead place importance on the quality of your own mental health.
+I provide a safe(r), non-judgmental, and supportive therapeutic space where we can replenish self-compassion and affirm the importance of focusing on what matters the most.

-I see counsellors, social workers, practicum students, doctors, transition house workers, and other community workers.
+I work with counsellors, managers, practicum students, doctors, transition house and outreach staff, intake team members and other community workers.

 Our process begins with a 20-30 minute phone intake.
-Here you have the chance to ask questions, discuss scheduling, and administrative details.
-Appointments are either over the phone or on a virtual secure platform.
+Here you have the chance to ask questions, discuss scheduling and deal with administrative details.
+Appointments are either by phone or video.